-Proper food combining should be practiced when possible but the occasional poorly combined meal shouldn’t cause too many problems.
+Following Ayurveda food combining principles should be practiced when possible but the occasional poorly combined meal shouldn’t cause too many problems.
 After eating, notice your digestion – any gas, bloating, acidity or coating on the tongue will indicate a challenging combination.
 Drinking CCF (cumin, coriander & fennel) tea will help.
 And remember that it’s always better to eat with a relaxed attitude than to stress about getting it perfect.

 Ayurvedic Practitioner, Yoga Teacher